Heat exchanger: Shell and tube

 Shell and tube heat exchangers consist of a series of tubes which contain fluid that must be either heated or cooled.
-A second fluid runs over the tubes that are being heated or cooled so that it can either provide the heat or absorb the heat required.
-A set of tubes is called the tube bundle and can be made up of several types of tubes: plain, longitudinally finned, etc. Shell and tube heat exchangers are typically used for high-pressure applications (with pressures greater than 30 bar and temperatures greater than 260 °C).
-This is because the shell and tube heat exchangers are robust due to their shape.
+A second fluid contained in an outer shell runs over the tubes that are being heated or cooled so that it can either provide the heat or absorb the heat required.
+A set of tubes is called the tube bundle and can be made up of several types of tubes: plain, longitudinally finned, bent, U-tubes etc. Shell and tube heat exchangers are typically used for high-pressure, high-temperature applications (with pressures greater than 30 bar and temperatures greater than 260 °C) because the shell and tube heat exchangers are robust due to their shape.
+There can be many variations on the shell and tube design; however construction should be implemented using industry standards: TEMA.
+Typically, the ends of each tube are connected to plenums (sometimes called water boxes) through holes in tube-sheets.

-Several thermal design features must be considered when designing the tubes in the shell and tube heat exchangers:

-There can be many variations on the shell and tube design.
-Typically, the ends of each tube are connected to plenums (sometimes called water boxes) through holes in tubesheets.
-The tubes may be straight or bent in the shape of a U, called U-tubes.
+Shell and tube heat exchangers have many variations due to the variety of available design features: